lhug/advent-of-code/README.md

 Check in each "phase" separately, so I can review my own thought processes.

+## 2023, Day 6, phase two

+The modification was also very simple.
+Not much to do except change the parser.

 ## 2023, Day 6, phase one

 What a relief after day five.
 This was rather simple, a little bit of math and calculations, and